-And now that straight white men think they’re oppressed, so they now think that telling their boring old dick jokes is actually edgy, subversive, shocking, revelatory, and controversial. guess what?
-It snot.
+And now that straight (usually) white men think they’re oppressed, so they now think that telling their boring old dick jokes is actually edgy, subversive, shocking, revelatory, and controversial all over again.
+Guess what?
+It’s not.
 It’s just more old paradigm bullshit, and it’s uncreative.

-INSTEAD: Find a creative way to expose and make fun of a powerful institution or person who is abusing their power.
+INSTEAD: Find a unique way to expose and make fun of a powerful institution or person who is abusing their power.
 Hint: politics!

 2. You’re not Louis CK.

-If you’re not bringing your own vulnerability, I’m bored.
+If you’re not bringing your own vulnerability, your own specificity about a real situation, I’m bored.

 Truly vulnerable humans touch their own pain and their own hearts and their own insecurities, and when they do, they touch ours.
 It’s nice when somebody is finally getting touched.
 The audience can only go as deep as the comic can go, and if you’re playing at surface-level emotionality, or you’re in your head that’s where you’ll take the audience.

 INSTEAD: Show us your heartbreak.
 Show us what you care about.
 Show us the thoughts you wish you didn’t have.
 Make fun of yourself.
 It will change everything.

 1. You’re not that funny.